-Kevin Daniels, LCSW, QCSW, ACSW, is a licensed clinical social worker, trauma therapist, and Practice Director of Open Minds Therapy, LLC.
+Kevin Daniels is a licensed clinical social worker, trauma therapist, and Practice Director of Open Minds Therapy, LLC.
 With over seven years of experience in the mental health field, Kevin works with trauma survivors, LGBTQIA2S+ individuals, first responders, veterans, and people navigating substance use, recovery, and identity-related stress.
-His work is grounded in the belief that healing happens when safety, dignity, and agency are restored.
+At the core of his work is a belief that healing becomes possible when safety, dignity, and agency are restored.

 Kevin holds a Bachelor’s degree in Behavioral Science from Wilmington University and a Master of Social Work from Delaware State University.
 He is currently pursuing a Doctorate in Social Work.
 His advanced clinical training includes EMDR, Cognitive Behavioral Therapies, EFT Tapping, sex-informed therapy, and somatic-based interventions.
-He is a Certified Clinical Trauma Specialist through the International Trauma Institute and holds distinguished credentials from the National Association of Social Workers as an Academy of Certified Social Worker and Qualified Clinical Social Worker.
+He is a Certified Clinical Trauma Specialist through the International Trauma Institute and holds distinguished credentials from the National Association of Social Workers as both an Academy of Certified Social Worker and a Qualified Clinical Social Worker.

-In addition to his clinical work, Kevin is a writer exploring themes of trauma, recovery, and generational healing.
-At the core of his practice is a simple truth: people do not need to be fixed.
+In addition to his clinical practice, Kevin is a writer exploring themes of trauma, recovery, and generational healing.
+He approaches therapy with a simple but deeply held truth: people do not need to be fixed.
 They need to be seen, heard, and supported in reclaiming their voice and wholeness.

 “Healing does not mean forgetting what happened.
 It means learning how to live fully without having to survive anymore.”